olmax99/serverlessbaseapi/README.md

 NOTE:

-This repository is containing two projects, which are put together for ease of cloning.
-After copying, I recommend to replace this git repository with one seperate git repository for each the 'loaddata' and the 'apigateway' project, respectively.
+This repository is containing essentially two projects.
+It is best to work on them seperately.
+I.e. use PyCharm to open the project on 'loaddata' and/or on 'apigateway' as the top level.
+Commiting changes can be done from the terminal for both.

 ```
 serverlessbaseapi/